JustAnyones/Plugin-creator-website/docs/docs/index.md

 - [ ] Link to the documentation from PCA starting page
 - [ ] Add links to specific attribute documentation from PCA
-- [ ] Setup attribute inheritance to share "base" draft definitions with other drafts.